-Currently, in the United States, there is an option in most states to force a person to undergo rehab.
-This is only in the case if a certain amount of people sign the idea of involuntary commitment.
+At the moment, in the United States, there is an option in a select few states to force a person to undergo rehab against their will.
+There are certain caveats of course, one of which being that this option is only viable if a certain amount of people sign the idea of involuntary commitment.
 This is due to a law that allows people to petition for forced rehab if the person is a proven danger to a community.

-Would this work in the United Kingdom, or more importantly, does this work in the United States where precedent exists?
-In this blog post, we look at the idea of Forced Rehab.
+The notion of “forced rehab” is a source of controversy in certain circles, and is not necessarily something that is permitted in the UK.
+However, there are many people who have recently been wondering, would this approach work in the United Kingdom; and, more importantly, does this idea actually work in the United States where precedent exists?
+In this blog post, we will look more fully at the overall idea of Forced Rehab.

-In recent years, there has been a large amount of involuntary drug treatments compared to a few decades ago.
-Using the State of Florida as an example, where there had been only 4,000 people who had been committed involuntary in the year 2000, compared to the 10,000 people who have been committed involuntary at a drug treatment facility in the state.
+In recent years, there has been a large number of involuntary drug treatments compared to a few decades ago.
+Using the State of Florida as an example, where there had been only 4,000 people who had been committed involuntarily in the year 2000, compared to the 10,000 people who have been committed involuntarily at a drug treatment facility in the state in both 2015 and 2016 thanks tot he Florida Marchman Act, according to The Recovery Village.
 This rising trend would logically indicate that forced drug rehab works.
-However, the nothing could be further from the truth.
+However, nothing could be further from the truth.

-According to research done by the government of another state, Massachusetts in the northern USA, involuntary treatment will only lead to worse success rates – let alone improving the chances of full recovery.
-According to the study performed on opioid users in rehab centres, involuntarily committed clients were twice as likely to die due to an overdose in comparison with those that went into the clinic voluntarily.
+According to research conducted by another American state’s governmental body, specifically, Massachusetts in the northern USA, involuntary addiction treatment will lead to nothing but worsening success rates – far from increasing the likelihood of achieving a complete recovery.
+The study also went on to highlight that for opioid users in rehab centres, involuntarily committed addicts were twice as likely to die as a result of an overdose in comparison with those that went into the clinic voluntarily.

 Forced Rehab: Taking All The Steps

 Are you addicted to a substance, and you have finally seen that drugs have destroyed you and everything you love?
 It is not too late to join a rehab centre.
-Call Ocean Recovery Centre today, or alternatively, visit our Drug Addiction Page for more information.
+Call Ocean Recovery Centre today, text HELP to 83222, contact us throughout the website’s chat function or visit our Drug Addiction Page for more information.

 Posted on Wednesday, July 25th, 2018 at 4:53 pm in Behavioural.